j-wags/joint-demo/script.md

 corresponding uncertainty values.

-So far we've taken a set of ligands and a known target, filtered out potential ADMET liabilities with OpenADMET's CLI, and use OpenFE's CLI to predict relative binding free energies using OpenFF's small molecule force field Sage.
+So far we've taken a set of ligands and a known target, filtered out potential ADMET liabilities with OpenADMET's CLI, and used OpenFE's CLI to predict relative binding free energies using OpenFF's small molecule force field Sage.

 _pause_

-7:30

 Next, I want to dig deeper into some of these tools we've talked about so far in our HTS pipeline, and then finish up with a few examples of other use cases enabled by OpenFF force fields and infrastructure.